interledger/interledger-website/src/_casestudies/reimaging-how-we-pay-for-content-and-apps.md

   different ledgers.
 Interledger&rsquo;s design caught his eye as a key building block to begin changing the way the internet is monetized &ndash; and how creators can get paid.
-The idea became obvious: let&rsquo;s build a browser that has Interledger protocol support built in to allow tiny amounts of currency to flow from a webpage viewer to the creator of the page.
+The idea became obvious: let&rsquo;s build a browser that has Interledger Protocol support built in to allow tiny amounts of currency to flow from a webpage viewer to the creator of the page.
 This approach enables creators to get paid when someone views their content but keeps viewers&rsquo; data private, a significant departure from the